Controls Design Engineer

 Santa Clara Valley (Cupertino), California, United States

-Seeking a full-time engineer to join our Controls Engineering group.
+Apple's Special Projects Group is seeking a full-time engineer to join our Controls Engineering group.
 Candidate will be responsible for development of control and estimation algorithms for complex electromechanical systems.

 - Deep knowledge of systems theory and control systems design.

 - Deep understanding of classical and modern control methodologies: PID, optimal control (LQR, LQG), model-predictive control, etc.

 - Deep understanding of state estimation techniques: state observers, Kalman filter, nonlinear state estimation.

 - Experience with linear parameter-varying (LPV) systems, optimization, moving horizon estimation, system identification, and adaptive control preferred.

 - Experience implementing control systems on embedded microcontroller platforms.

 - Proficiency in MathWorks tools: MATLAB/Simulink is a must.

 - Proficiency in C/C++ is a must.
 Python preferred.

 - Proficiency in modern software development workflows and practices.